rlugtu/weather-app/README.md

 - Use a weather API to dynamically search for data and get the actual weather of a location
 - Use Dom Manipulation to replace the hardcoded template from part 1
 - Use Dom Manipulation to add some creative styling based on values from the API
+- we'll talk about how to do this via javascript in your main.js